Uber Visa Card Review: Earn Up to 4% Back on Purchases

-Although the Uber Visa provides a strong 2% back on Uber rides, other cards such as the Chase Sapphire Reserve and the Chase Ink Business Preferred provide triple points on Uber spending.
+The Uber Visa provides a strong 2% back on Uber rides.
 And some cards, such as the Platinum Card from American Express, even offer statement credits specifically for Uber use.
 You can read more about how these cards compare later in the review.

 In this review:

 - Uber Credit Card Login & How to Apply

 While there may be better rideshare cards out there, the Uber Visa card still provides some pretty big advantages for the right kind of cardholder, including great rewards for certain categories of purchases.